Commentaries

 July 06, 2005

-Prior to the actual use of the nuclear bombs, the detonation of the world’s first nuclear device was taken place in the Alamogordo Desert in New Mexico on 16 July 1945.
-The sheer power of the nuclear device rightly prompted a rueful J. Robert Oppenheimer, the father of the atomic bomb to quote from the Hindu scripture, the Bhagavad-Gita, "I am become death, the destroyers of worlds."
-Barely twenty days later, the first and till now last military use of this new weapon occurred against Japan.
+Before the actual use of the nuclear bombs, the detonation of the world’s first nuclear device took place in the Alamogordo Desert in New Mexico on 16 July 1945.
+The sheer power of the nuclear device rightly prompted a rueful J. Robert Oppenheimer, the father of the atomic bomb, to quote from the Hindu scripture, the Bhagavad-Gita, "I have become death, the destroyers of worlds."
+Barely twenty days later, the first and, till now, last military use of this new weapon occurred against Japan.
 At least four years before the Alamogordo test, the decision was taken by the United States to build a nuclear bomb under the ‘Manhattan Project’, well in advance of Hitler’s Germany.
 The bombing simply initiated an arms race that continues to this day as countries continue to harbour nuclear weapons.

 The bomb which destroyed Hiroshima was dropped at 8.15 a.m. and exploded 510 meters above the centre of the city.
 It released an energy equivalent of about 12.5 kilotons of TNT.
 The atomic bomb dropped on Nagasaki just three days later exploded 500 meters above the city at 11.02 a.m., thought to have had a yield of some 22 kilotons of TNT.

 The intensity of the heat generated by the nuclear explosions, estimated to have been 30000-40000C at ground level near the epicentres, lasted for one second.
-At a distance of 500 meters from the epicentres in Hiroshima, nearly 60 calories per sq. cm. of thermal radiation was emitted in the first three seconds.
-At a distance of 3 kilometres from the epicentre, the heat in the first three seconds was about 40 times greater than that from the sun.
+At 500 meters from the epicentres in Hiroshima, nearly 60 calories per sq. cm. of thermal radiation was emitted in the first three seconds.
+At 3 kilometres from the epicentre, the heat in the first three seconds was about 40 times greater than that from the sun.
 The heat at Nagasaki was even more intense.
-It was sufficient to burn exposed skin at distances as great as 4 kilometres.
-From the epicentres, within 20 to 30 minutes after the explosion, a massive fire began.
+Burned exposed skin at distances as great as 4 kilometres was sufficient.
+A massive fire began from the epicentres within 20 to 30 minutes after the explosion.
 This violent firestorm lasted for a half day in Hiroshima.
-The fire accompanied by black rain containing radioactivity from the explosion fell on Hiroshima for 7 to 8 hours.
+The fire, accompanied by black rain containing radioactivity from the explosion, fell on Hiroshima for 7 to 8 hours.

 Most of the survivors alive at the end of 1945 suffered the late effects of the nuclear explosion.
 This delayed effect comprised a variety of illnesses like eye diseases, blood disorders, psycho-neurological disturbances, and disturbances of reproductive function.